 Our membership fees go towards paying the Cycling Ireland affiliation each year, running events such as holding races, organising training days with professional riders, subsidising our club days out, purchasing tools for trail building as awell as club and trail maintenance.

-Initiatives like the 20 X 20 were quickly adapted to promote diversity in a modern club.
+Initiatives like the ITS NOT A RACE* were quickly adapted to promote diversity in a modern club.
 The new Cycling Ireland promotion #bikelikeme has selected 6 Advocates who will assist in promoting cycling to women and girls through their campaign.
-Club member Aisling has been one of the first chosen by Cycling Ireland to be an advocate.
+Club members Aisling & Laura have been some of the first chosen by Cycling Ireland to be an advocates.

-The last year has been a difficult year with the cancellation of racing and many members not being able to hook up for their weekly spin, Never before has membership of the club been so important for supporting each other as we look forward to the brighter days ahead!
+The pandemic year’s has been difficult, with the cancellation of racing and many members not being able to hook up for their weekly spin, Never before has membership of the club been so important for supporting each other as we look forward to the brighter days ahead!

 ..like our bikes, the club is evolving to roll with the times.